jupitercruiser/Portfolio/README.md

 # Brandy Cervantes' Portfolio

 ## About Me
-I am a determined computer science major seeking an internship opportunity to apply programming and problem-solving skills in a real-world environment.
+Determined computer science major seeking an internship opportunity to apply programming and problem-solving skills in a real-world environment.
 I am eager to contribute to innovative projects that will contribute to an inclusive, secure and adaptable world.